Dr Séverine Deneulin

 - British Academy International Partnership Mobility Scheme on 'Urban inequality and youth wellbeing in Latin American informal settlements'

-- SP50269: Critical Academic Skills for International Development and Public Policy
+- SP50293: Critical Skills for International Development and Policy

 Deneulin, S. and Shahani, L., 2009.
 An Introduction to the Human Development and Capability Approach: Freedom and Agency.
 Earthscan.